r-huijts/fontys-ict-applied-genai-showcase/CONTRIBUTING.md

 - Social media showcases (with permission)
 - Future course materials as examples

 Remember: This is a collaborative learning space.
-Be respectful, give credit where due, and help create a resource that benefits all MA-AAI-MC students!
+Be respectful, give credit where due, and help create a resource that benefits all Fontys ICT Applied GenAI students!

 ---